Fire Emblem: Path of Radiance: Development

 Development on Path of Radiance began at Intelligent Systems after the international success of the first localized game in the series, released overseas under the title Fire Emblem.
 Due to high development costs, the team had been unwilling to develop a title for the GameCube, but after Fire Emblem's success overseas, they decided to return from portable to home consoles for its next release.
 Nintendo SPD was also involved in development.
 Path of Radiance was the first Fire Emblem to have 3D in-game graphics, full-motion video cutscenes and voice acting.
 It was also the first home console game since Fire Emblem: Thracia 776 for the Super Famicom.
 Transitioning from 2D graphics to 3D graphics was one of the biggest challenges during development, especially the transition from the tilted overhead view to a character-to-character battle in third-person.
 One of the features left out due to this process was a dedicated battle arena.
 At the same time, they introduced the base as members of the development team wanted a place where characters could interact separate from the battlefield.
 As there was no combat gameplay involved, other types of activity were created, such as special support conversations.
 To make moves in battle and cutscenes realistic, the team used motion capture, then made sure it appeared a little over the top so the fantasy feeling of the Fire Emblem series remained intact.
 By the end of development, Narihiro had some regrets about the quality of the game, saying in an interview that he considered it to be only 70% complete when released.

 The character designs were done by Senri Kita, an artist new to the series.
 In contrast to previous Fire Emblem games, where the protagonist was of royal blood, the main character Ike was intended to be of lower social rank, a mercenary who becomes involved in royal politics and conflict rather than being born into it.
 Ike was born from the many ideas for new directions being suggested for the new 3D game, with many people wanting the protagonist everyone could empathize with.
 His status as a mercenary was a highly requested character trait by male staff.
-A character that returned from previous games was Jeigan, who was this time designed as a female character named Titania.
+A character archetype that returned from previous games was Jeigan, who was this time designed as a female character named Titania.
 Designing all the characters to be unique under the new conditions proved a challenge.
 This also resulted in higher-quality character artwork being produced during the initial design stages.
 The full-motion videos were created by Japanese animation studio Digital Frontier.
 Introducing the cutscenes into the game proved challenging for the team.
 The game's subtitle does not refer to a specific object or place, but instead acts as a metaphor for the journeys of Ike and other characters.